miurahr/fgdconv/docs/installation.rst

 Installation
 ============

-JpGisGml2Gml is distributed in several package format.
+Fgdconv is distributed in several package format.
 Here is a list of package formats.

 * source tar.gz distribution